StrikingLoo/strikingloo.github.io/wiki-articles/rambling.md

 > From apis (“bee”) because of bees' perceived inclination towards the plant.

 Seems like my guess was correct!
 But now I have to wonder.
 What other things are embedded in ancient names, and how many are true knowledge like this one, and how many just lies?
 Man, I love etymology.

+---

+So 文句, 文字, 文明 all start with the same kanji, but it's read different every time.
+Namely, もんく、もじ、ぶんめい　 respectively.
+Seriously, nipponjin?
+That's today's rant.